vsimakhin/web-logbook/README.md

 ## [Unreleased]

+- Fix: Add horizontal scrolling for the logbook page to properly support mobile devices
 - Fix: Add dynamic resizing for the charts on Stats pages
 - Fix: Instructor's hours for the Total Stats table were mixed up for the last 90 days and the last 12 months